By Rev. Dr. Kenji Akahoshi, Resident Minister

 can be cultivated to enhance the sharing of this truth with others.

-ordinary people toward a life of harmony and joy, in the midst of pain and suffering.
-We are able to
+people toward a life of harmony and joy, in the midst of pain and suffering.
+We are able to hear

-hear the wisdom of the Teachings amid the harsh realities of life: sickness, old age, and death.
+the wisdom of the Teachings amid the harsh realities of life: sickness, old age, and death.
+Today,

-Today, we are emerging from the warmest Feb-ruary in recorded history, while dealing with the
+we are emerging from the warmest Feb-ruary in recorded history, while dealing with the effects of

-effects of a severe drought.
+a severe drought.
 Our lives of comfort and convenience are showing signs of limits.
-The
+The life of an

-life of an ordinary person in 21st century America, might match the princely life of Siddhartha
+ordinary person in 21st century America, might match the princely life of Siddhartha The truths

-landscape.
-But the human population is increasing by billions in decades, not centuries.
-Human
+human population is increasing by billions in decades, not centuries.
+Human manipulation has

-interdependent with the whole, WE.
-It is surprising and frustrating to see that this elementary truth is
+with the whole, WE.
+It is surprising and frustrating to see that this elementary truth is unknown or ig-

 interdependence and harmony, with our fellow citizens.
 For many in our Japanese-American Shin